astronomite2/Fire-Arena-Game/techspec.md

 - `PlayerController` class
   - Represents the player circle
   - `handlesMovement()` handles player movement based on WASD input
-  - `handlePhysics` calculates player speed and acceleration based on inertia; applies friction to slow down player when no keys are pressed; calculates player movement and momentum
+  - `handlePhysics` calculates player speed and acceleration based on inertia; applies friction to slow down player when no keys are pressed; calculates player movement and momentum (this may me doable by default using PixiJs)
   - `updateEnergy()` manages player energy/health
   - `checkDeath()` detects collisions with enemies and the lava border
   - `handleCollision()` Handles energy depletion when colliding with enemies